Guide for Library members Guide for Library members

 Loan periods can be extended providing the items are not requested by another borrower.

-Fines may be payable on items returned late and most borrowers pay a standard charge for any overdue reminders.
+Fines may be payable on items returned late.

 Please note that the renewal of CDs, DVDs or Spoken Word incurs a fee which will be the same as the loan charge made when the item was borrowed.
 This charge will be added to your membership record.